droeatumn/kass/README.md

 # kass
 main.nf assembles KIR haplotypes from PacBio HiFi reads.<br>
-annotate.nf annotates the structure of assembled contigs align.nf aligns and reports on the raw and/or assembled sequences.
+annotate.nf annotates the structure of assembled contigs<br>
+align.nf aligns and reports on the raw and/or assembled sequences.

 <h2>Dependancies</h2>